There is no shortage of attractions in Michigan's Upper Peninsula no matter what time of year you visit. Here are our seven favorites.

 The island is 8.2 miles around.
 Renting a bicycle and circling the island is always at the top of our activity list.
 Stop at British Landing, the halfway point, and go to the little store located there.
 Try the fried pickles.
 Delicious!

 Also, check out the Grand Hotel on the island, which boasts the world’s longest front porch.
 The Grand, is known as “America’s Summer Place” and one of the most luxurious hotels in the world.

 And before you catch the ferry for the trip back to St. Ignace, browse the tourist shops that line the main street and buy some world-famous Mackinac Island Fudge.

 This is a great day trip.
-Other interesting parts of the island include:
+Other exciting parts of the island include:

 - Fort Mackinac, a fort from the American Revolution

 - A butterfly conservatory called Wings of Mackinac

 Our Favorite Attractions in Michigan's Upper Peninsula — Soo Locks

 When in Sault Ste.
 Marie, go to the Soo Locks.
 At the Soo Locks, you can watch the freighters, barges, and tugboats as they navigate the 21-foot drop between Lake Superior and Lake Huron.
 There’s an interesting Visitors Center there that explains the history of the area and the significance of the locks, as well as the Soo Locks Park, which has live music in the summer.